Can I Take My Medication With Me On Holiday?

-So, your holiday is almost here and you’re ready to jet off to somewhere warm and sunny for a couple of weeks of rest and relaxation.
-But wait, what about your medication?
+Your holiday is almost here and you’re ready to jet off to somewhere warm and sunny for a couple of weeks of rest and relaxation - but have you thought about your medication?

 If you have medication that you need to take, you might be wondering whether you’ll be able to take it with you on your flight.

-Are you allowed to take your medication in your hand luggage?
-Or will it need to stay in the hold?
-Will you get stopped at airport security?
+Are you allowed to take your medication in your hand luggage, or will it need to stay in the hold?
+Will you get stopped by airport security?

-That’s why we’re going to take a look at all of these questions and more, so you’ll be ready to head to the airport for a stress-free journey.
+We’re going to take a look at all of these questions and more, so you’ll be in the know about medication restrictions and ready to head to the airport for a stress-free journey.

 To begin with, let’s take a look at which medications you can take on the plane with you.

-You’ll be happy to learn that any medication you need can come with you onto your flight, although there are a few restrictions about what can go into your hand luggage.
+You’ll be happy to learn that any medication you need can come with you on your flight, although there are a few restrictions about what can go into your hand luggage.

 If you’re planning on taking any medication with you in your hand luggage, you can only take an amount that would be enough to cover your flight plus a reasonable amount to account for possible delays.